percona/mongo_terraform_ansible/terraform/docker/README.md

   See the [Terraform installation documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli#install-terraform) for detailed instructions on other platforms.

-- Make sure you have installed Docker.
+- Install Docker.
 Using Homebrew run:

   ```
   brew install docker --cask